malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Iteration 3 thought takes that to the next level.
 The relationship itself becomes the input data that is further processed in relation to the mind schema.
 With sufficient thought in this category, one can conclude themselves as conscious.

-More formally, the three iterations of the visceral loop can be represented as follows:
+More formally, the three iterations of the visceral loop can be represented using a mathematical notation that highlights the inputs to the function, and its result:
 * Iteration 1: `f(inputs) -> x` - some result of simple thought
 * Iteration 2: `f(x, mind-schema) -> relationship(x : mind-schema)`
 * Iteration 3: `f(relationship(x : mind-schema), mind-schema) -> relationship(mind-schema : mind-schema)`